 Create a device profile in Microsoft Intune

 Devices profiles allow you to add and configure settings, and then push these settings to devices in your organization.
-Apply features and settings on your devices using device profiles goes into more detail, including what you can do.
+For more information, including what you can do, see Apply features and settings on your devices using device profiles.

 - Lists the steps to create a profile.

 - Shows you how to add a scope tag to "filter" the profile.